rhit-netsos/netsec-public/docs/concepts/nftables.md

 }
 ```

-You will notice that `docker` by default inject a bunch of rules to make sure
+You will notice that `docker` by default injected a bunch of rules to make sure
 that your traffic does not leak out of the internal network and cause mayhem.

 {:.warning}